reframejs/reframe/readme.md

 In the Node.js ecosystem, big monoliths don't survive.
-Node.js is a rapidly evolving ecosystem while big monoliths have proven incapable of adopting new technologies.
+Node.js is a rapidly evolving ecosystem while big monoliths have shown difficulties adopting new technologies.

 Instead of being a big monolith,
 Reframe is based on do-one-thing-do-it-well tools.
-This fundamentally different approach enables Reframe to adopt the technologies of tomorrow and enables you to replace any technology with another one that better fits your use case.
+This fundamentally different approach enables Reframe to adopt the technologies of tomorrow and enables you to replace technologies as you scale.

-In short, Reframe has no lock-in.
+In short, Reframe has no lock-in, in the broadest sense.
 We call this approach the [Zero-LOC framework](/zero-loc-framework.md).